-2.8 Majority shareholders have the legal right to direct the entity into a transfer, and for some of these transfers it may be difficult to assess if the consideration exchanged is at arm's length, although in many jurisdictions there may be limitations to the majority shareholders to carry out transfers that are not at arm's length.

-- 2.9 EFRAG decided to exclude these transfers because in this paper the main focus is on the timing and pattern of recognition.
-The issues around transfers between an entity and its majority shareholders in their capacity, or transfers between entities under common control, are more around the measurement (and, assuming that fair value is selected as the measurement basis, the accounting of the difference between fair value and the consideration exchanged, if any). - 2.10 Rate-regulated activities (RRA) as defined in the active IASB project may include some transfers that would fall within the proposed scope.
-This is because rate regulation may include transfers that have a societal objective i.e. regulation of tariffs for essential public goods and services.
-Additionally, on a single transaction basis, rate regulation may result in transfers other than of equal value to different customers.
-Considering the upcoming publication of a consultation document by the IASB, EFRAG has decided to exclude RRA from the proposed scope. - 2.11 EFRAG has also considered the possible interactions of its approach with Income Taxes.
+- 2.8 Majority shareholders have the legal right to direct the entity into a transactiontransfer, and for some of these transactions-transfers it may be difficult to assess if the consideration exchanged is at arm's length, although in many jurisdictions there may be limitations to the majority shareholders to carry out transactions transfers that are not at arm's length. - 2.9 EFRAG decided to exclude these transactions transfers because in this paper the main focus is on the timing and pattern of recognition.
+The issues around transactions transfers between an entity and its majority shareholders in their capacity, or transactions transfers between entities under common control, are more around the measurement (and, assuming that fair value is selected as the measurement basis, the accounting of the difference between fair value and the consideration exchanged, if any). - 2.10 Rate-regulated activities (RRA) as defined in the active IASB project may include some transactions-transfers that would fall within the proposed scope.
+This is because rate regulation-may result in exchanges other than equal value, and the objectives may include transactiontransfers that have a societal objective i.e. regulation of tariffs for essential public goods and services.
+Additionally, on a single transaction basis, rate regulation may result in exchangestransfers other than of equal value to different customers.
+Considering the upcoming publication of a consultation document by the IASB, EFRAG has decided to exclude RRA from the proposed scope.
+EFRAG is following the development of the IASB project.
+Appendix 2 includes a high-level comparison between the model illustrated in this DP and the IASB model for RRA (based on tentative decisions to date). - 2.11 EFRAG has also considered the possible interactions of its approach with Income Taxes.
 The application of the proposed approach could change the measurement of income taxes, in interim periods compared to the current requirements in IAS 34 Interim Financial Reporting.
-IAS 34 requires an entity to apply the effective income tax rate expected for the year to the result before tax at the interim reporting date. - 2.12 Having a similar outcome for income taxes and recurring levies does not seem conceptually erroneous, since both fund public services provided by governments.
+IAS 34 requires an entity to apply the effective income tax rate expected for the year to the result before tax at the interim reporting date. - 2.12 Under the proposed approach, income taxes would presumably fall in Step 3 (see below) and be recognised in a progressive straight-line pattern over the year.
+It is difficult to argue that income tax is a transaction-based levy; the taxable basis is profit and it results from an aggregation of transactions.
+It would be extremely complex to allocate components to specific transactions. - 2.132.12 Having a similar outcome for income taxes and recurring levies does not seem conceptually erroneous, since both fund public services provided by governments.
 However, EFRAG notes that a change to the requirements for interim reporting should probably be considered as part of a broader revision to IAS 12.
 Moreover, it can be argued that current issues around income taxes are more related to measurement especially for deferred taxes.
-At this stage, EFRAG has excluded income taxes from the scope of the ToEEV project to put the focus on recognition rather than measurement issues.
+At this stage, EFRAG has excluded income taxes from the scope of the TOEEV project to put the focus on recognition rather than measurement issues. of transfers other than exchanges of equal value.
+Appendix 2 considers the possible interactions between the proposed ToEEV model and the current Income Tax accounting.